yifan-hou/ros-gazebo-gpu-docker/README.md

 * **Not yet created**, then create it (you must have already built the image).

 Suggested use of the script:
+**1. Edit paths.**
+Open docker_run.sh with a text editor.
+There are a few paths at the beginning, you need to set them according to your system.

+**2. Make an executable.**
 ``` bash
 # in your host machine
 cp docker_run.sh ~/bin # copy it to ~/bin